The View From Ecuador: Security, Insecurity, and Chaotic Geographies of U.S. Migrant Detention and Deportation

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hiemstra, Nancy Ann, "The View From Ecuador: Security, Insecurity, and Chaotic Geographies of U.S. Migrant Detention and Deportation" (2011).
-Geography - Dissertations.
-Paper 68.
+Geography and the Environment - Dissertations.
+68.